-In a small bowl, whisk together the French’s Ketchup, brown sugar, and sea salt.
+- In a small bowl, whisk together the ketchup, brown sugar, and sea salt.
 Set aside.

 Make the Quinoa Loaf

-Combine the cashew flour with the quinoa, lentils, onion, nutritional yeast, ketchup, flax meal, and soy sauce.
+- Combine the cashew meal with the quinoa, lentils, onion, nutritional yeast, ketchup, flax meal, and soy sauce.
 Mix well, then spread into your loaf pan, smoothing out the top with your fork or the back of a spoon.
 Slather the Ketchup Glaze over the top.

 - Bake for one hour, then let the loaf cool for 15 minutes on the counter before you gently pop it out of the pan with the parchment paper and serve.